mustafaakgul/diablo4-side-quest-checker/README.md

 Worthy of Arreat

 FRACTURED PEAKS
-A Cold Faith D
+A Cold Faith
-Better Days D
+Better Days
-Blood of the Mother D
+Blood of the Mother
-Blood Sermon D
+Blood Sermon
-Bound by Blood D
+Bound by Blood
-Call of the Ancients D
+Call of the Ancients
-Chain of Possession D
+Chain of Possession
-Cries of Innocence D
+Cries of Innocence
-Depths of Despair D
+Depths of Despair
-Exorcist's Cache D
+Exorcist's Cache
-Faith in Blood D
+Faith in Blood
-Forgive Me D
+Forgive Me
-Frostbloom D
+Frostbloom
-Gold Well Spent D
+Gold Well Spent
-Gory Display D
+Gory Display
-Hammer of the Champion D
+Hammer of the Champion
-Hungering Bone Cache D
+Hungering Bone Cache
-Icebound Geode D
+Icebound Geode
-Legacies of Light's Watch D
+Legacies of Light's Watch
-Legacy Unmade D
+Legacy Unmade
-Malady of the Soul D
+Malady of the Soul
-Menestad Coffers D
+Menestad Coffers
-Raising Spirits D
+Raising Spirits
-Righteous Idol D
+Righteous Idol
-Ravenous Dead D
+Ravenous Dead
-Severing the Bond D
+Severing the Bond
-Secret of the Spring D
+Secret of the Spring
-Sight to Madness D
+Sight to Madness
-Shattered Tribute D
+Shattered Tribute
-Shroud of the Father D
+Shroud of the Father
-The Beast's Challenge D
+The Beast's Challenge
-The Cleansing Flame D
+The Cleansing Flame
-The Dread Martyr D
+The Dread Martyr
-The Sealed Door D
+The Sealed Door
-The Woodsman of Nevesk D
+The Woodsman of Nevesk
-Traveler's Prayer D
+Traveler's Prayer
-Unyielding Flesh D
+Unyielding Flesh
-Unwritten End D
+Unwritten End

 SCOSGLEN
 A Briny Fate